-The residents at Brookside Avenue and Forest Street can expect to have a slightly different traffic pattern this spring.
+The residents at Brookside Avenue and Forest Street can expect to have a slightly different this spring.

 On Monday night as residents from the area filled the Board of Selectmen meeting room, the Selectmen unanimously voted to approve the installation of a “Do Not Enter” sign on the corner of Brookside Avenue and Forest Street.
 The sign, according to Town Engineer Beth Rudolph, will prevent cars from turning onto Forest Street from Cross Street and continuing to drive straight across to Brookside Avenue.

 “This is not intended to stop all the problems in the neighborhood,” Rudolph said.
 “This is a very complicated area.”